 Quickstart

-Get up and running with Lovelace CLI in just a few minutes
+Get up and running with Ada CLI in just a few minutes

-This guide will help you install Lovelace CLI, authenticate with the platform, and run your first AI-assisted development command.
+This guide will help you install Ada CLI, authenticate with the platform, and run your first AI-assisted development command.

 Installation